-6.5 The Council has commenced the review of the Core Strategy and is currently working on a project plan and scoping out the evidence base and various position papers.

-6.6 To view the latest LDS please visit the Local Development Scheme webpage on the Council's website.
+- 6.5 The Council has commenced the preparation of the new Local Plan and is currently collating evidence and preparing various position papers. - 6.6 To view the latest LDS please visit the Local Development Scheme webpage on the Council's website.